 - Remove items from the top of the refrigerator, stove, and any other large appliances that could not be stored.
-Just prior to service, move these appliances away from the wall, and clean behind and beneath them.
-If the stove has a removable bottom drawer that opens to the floor, you can simply pull this out, and clean it and the floor beneath.
+Just prior to service, move these appliances away from the wall and clean behind and beneath them.
+If the stove has a removable bottom drawer that opens to the floor, you can simply pull this out and clean it and the floor beneath.
 It will then not be necessary to move the entire stove.

 - Be sure that the pest control professional has free and full access to anywhere that cockroaches have been seen (and anywhere specified by the PCO).

-- Discard all excess paper products, and any other unused piles or trash, as these will provide harborage areas for roaches and other pests.
+- Discard all excess paper products and any other unused piles or trash, as these will provide harborage areas for roaches and other pests.

 - Homeowners should repair any water leaks immediately upon detection; apartment residents should report the leak to maintenance immediately upon detection.

-- If anyone in the home has special allergy problems, is pregnant, or is under the age of one, the PCO should be informed prior to IF start of service and precautions will need to be taken.
+- If anyone in the home has special allergy problems, is pregnant, or is under the age of one, the PCO should be informed prior to the start of service and precautions will need to be taken.
 All people and pets should stay out of the area being serviced for the length of time specified by the PCO.